-There are two types of abortion: medical and surgical.
-If your pregnancy is 10 weeks or less, you qualify for a medical abortion.
+There are two types of abortion: chemical and surgical.
+If your pregnancy is 10 weeks or less, you qualify for a chemical abortion.
 This procedure uses drugs to end your pregnancy.

-Once you’ve taken the first drug, the lining thins and prevents the fetus from staying implanted and growing.
-The second drug causes the uterus to contract and expel the fetus.
+Once you’ve taken the first drug, the lining thins and prevents the baby from staying implanted and growing.
+The second drug causes the uterus to contract and expel the child.

 The potential side effects and risks: